pixelpusher/live-theatre/README.md

 * run the MaxMSP patch locally on your computer for audio (TODO - doesn;t work yet)
 * In a browser. load up the conductor: http://localhost:8080/conductor.html
 * In another window or browser, load up as many clients as you'd like: http://localhost:8080/
 * Try going through the performance by hitting the down/up arrow keys on the conductor screen.
 (Down goes to the next screen, or performance section).  the clients will automatically scroll to match the conductor.
 The conductor screen should be projected in front of the audience.
+Try runnign it in Chrome in fullscreen (SHIFT+CMD+F to toggle)
 * That's it...